Above: Jupiter (with its moon Io) and Saturn as imaged by Astro 16

 Astro 1 is our introductory survey course: phenomenology and motions of the sky, historical development of astronomy, planets, stars, and galaxies.
 It has six lab meetings.
 Next offered in spring 2014.

 Astro 16 is a calculus-based modern astrophysics course, generally taken by sophomores who are thinking of majoring.
 Juniors and seniors majoring in other NSE subjects often take this course and the occasional humanities major takes it too.
 Next offered in fall 2014.

 Astro 61 is a half-credit class in which we read and discuss articles in the research literature.
 Next offered in spring 2014.

 We offer three upper-level seminars, generally once each, every two years: Astro 121: Observational Techniques, Astro 123: Stars, and Astro 126: Interstellar Medium.
-Astro 121 is being taught in spring 2014.
-And a new seminar, Astro 129: Cosmology, is being taught in fall 2014.
+Astro 121 is being taught in spring 2016, while 126 and 123 are being taught in 2016-17.
+We have sometimes also offered Astro 129: Cosmology.